 C403.8.1 Fan power.

-Each fan system that includes at least one fan or fan array with fan electrical input power :: 1 kW, moving air into, out of, or between conditioned spaces or circulating air for the purpose of conditioning air within a space shall comply with Sections C403.8.1.1 through C403.8.1.2.

 For each fan system serving an occupied space or other enclosed space that includes at least one fan or fan array with fan electrical input power greater than 1 kW, fan system electrical input power determined per Section C403.8.1.2 at the fan system design airflow shall not exceed the limit as calculated per Section C403.8.1.1.
 This section does not apply to fans serving heat rejection equipment.